 VSP performed well in referrals to specialty services.
-Compliance testing revealed a good completion rate of high-priority (MIT 14.001, 86.7%), mediumpriority (MIT 14.004, 86.7%), routine-priority (MIT 14.007, 86.7%), and subsequent follow-up to routine-priority (MIT 14.009, 88.9%) appointments.
-In contrast, compliance testing found patients did not receive subsequent specialty follow-up appointments within the specified time frames for high-priority (MIT 14.003, 57.1%) and medium-priority (MIT 14.006, 50.0%) services.
-Case review clinicians found most specialty appointments took place within requested time frames; we identified only two deficiencies, both of which were not considered significant.15
+Compliance testing determined there was a good completion rate of high-priority (MIT 14.001, 86.7%), medium-priority (MIT 14.004, 86.7%), routine-priority (MIT 14.007, 86.7%), and subsequent follow-up to routine-priority (MIT 14.009, 88.9%) appointments.
+In contrast, compliance testing found that patients did not receive subsequent specialty follow-up appointments within the specified time frames for high-priority (MIT 14.003, 57.1%) and medium-priority (MIT 14.006, 50.0%) services.
+Case review clinicians found most specialty appointments took place within requested time frames; we identified only two deficiencies, both of which were not considered significant.13